chataignault/pioneers-ai-lab/rasp_stream/README.md

 # Raspberry Pi Camera Streaming over SSH

-Stream live video from a Raspberry Pi Zero 2 W camera module to your laptop through an SSH tunnel.
+Stream live video from a Raspberry Pi Zero 2 W camera module to a laptop through an SSH tunnel.

 ## Architecture